pywbem/nocasedict/docs/intro.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-The package does not have any dependencies on the type of operating system and is regularly tested in CI systems on the following operating systems:
+The package does not have any dependencies on the type of operating system and is regularly tested in GitHub Actions on the following operating systems:

-* Ubuntu, native Windows, CygWin, OS-X / macOS
+* Ubuntu, Windows, macOS

-The package is supported on the following Python versions:
+The package is supported and tested on the following Python versions:

 * Python: 2.7, 3.4 and all higher 3.x versions